rafalfr/smarttrafficmeter/README.md

 # README #

 Smart Traffic Meter is a program for measuring network usage and displaying the statistics in various formats.
 The program runs as a system service and is managed through a website interface.
+Watch brief video presentation [video presentation](https://youtu.be/BXddbb82FTA).

 ## How do I get set up?